Evaporator: Marine

 Large ships usually carry evaporating plants to produce fresh water, reducing their reliance on shore-based supplies.
 Steamships must produce high-quality distillate to maintain boiler-water levels.
-Diesel-engine ships often utilize waste heat as an energy source for producing fresh water.
-In this system, the engine-cooling water is passed through a heat exchanger, where it is cooled by concentrated seawater.
+Diesel engine ships often utilize waste heat as an energy source for producing fresh water.
+In this system, the engine-cooling water is passed through a heat exchange, where it is cooled by concentrated seawater.
 Because the cooling water, which is chemically treated fresh water, is at a temperature of 70–80 C, it would not be possible to flash off any water vapor unless the pressure in the heat exchanger vessel is dropped.

 A brine-air ejector venturi pump is then used to create a vacuum inside the vessel, achieving partial evaporation.
 The vapor then passes through a demister before reaching the condenser section.
 Seawater is pumped through the condenser section to cool the vapor sufficiently for condensation.
 The distillate gathers in a tray, from where it is pumped to the storage tanks.
 A salinometer monitors salt content and diverts the flow of distillate from the storage tanks if the salt content exceeds the alarm limit.
 Sterilization is carried out after the evaporator.

 Evaporators are usually of the shell-and-tube type (known as an Atlas Plant) or of the plate type (such as the type designed by Alfa Laval).
 Temperature, production and vacuum are controlled by regulating the system valves.
 Seawater temperature can interfere with production, as can fluctuations in engine load.
 For this reason, the evaporator is adjusted as seawater temperature changes and shuts down altogether when the ship is maneuvering.
 An alternative in some vessels, such as naval ships and passenger ships, is the use of the reverse osmosis principle for fresh-water production instead of using evaporators.

-Energetics
+Energetic

 Evaporation, or vaporization, is an endothermic phase transition process that is thoroughly understood in the field of thermodynamics.
 It is intimately related to the vapor pressure of the liquid and surrounding pressure, in addition to the enthalpy of vaporization.